-Fall 2022 Making Center online orientations are currently live and can be found through the appropriate labs, shop and studios pages.
-Hands-on orientations will reopen Monday August 29 when classes begin.
+FALL 2022 orientation information: Hands-on orientations will reopen Monday August 29 when classes begin.
 In-person orientations will be offered August 29 – October 9.
 Orientations will end as midterms begin as we transition to a focus on open task time for the remainder of the semester in support of project, mid term, final and thesis work completion.
 Some orientation availability may extend past February 26 so please check individual labs, shops and studios pages for further information.
 As regularly scheduled hands on sessions close, we open an Orientation Waitlist to collect interest for potential additional sessions to be held based on demand.

 Step 1: Take the General Making Center Orientation (online) All students are required to take the general Making Center orientation online before accessing equipment.
 Sign onto the Making Center Trainings and Authorizations course page using your New School login and complete the “General Orientation” module.

 Step 2: Complete online orientations for specific labs/shops/studios or equipment

 Students who require the use of specific tools and facilities to complete coursework or projects should take these orientations, which cover health and safety protocols for spaces and equipment.
 Most labs, shops, and studios offer hybrid orientations that will include an online component on Canvas, and a hands-on portion that students will be required to complete before gaining access.
 Once you have completed the General Making Center orientation (at the link above), you will be able to access and complete the following online orientation modules on Canvas:

 - 3D Lab: Digital Tools